himalayan-institute/ansible-role-hi-app/README.md

 # 'cron' should be used for applications that should run on a schedule (e.g. a rake task)
 #   A cron entry will be inserted to run this task (as root)
 # 'long-running' should be used for applications that behave as services and should always be up
-#   An upstart job will be created to run your service (as root)
+#   A systemd job will be created to run your service (as root)
 hi_app_type: long-running

 # Environment variable mapping written to /etc/default/{{ hi_app_name }}